 Stop interrupting and start inspiring - Brands and Pinterest

-Numerous brands are active on Facebook or LinkedIn, however, many companies forget about Pinterest: a photo-sharing platform which enables users to browse, get inspired and discover new ideas.
-Most of the content found on Pinterest is unbranded and is either an idea, product or service which can link back to a website.
+Numerous brands are active on Facebook or LinkedIn, however, many companies forget about Pinterest: a photo-sharing platform that enables users to browse, get inspired, and discover new ideas.
+Most of the content found on Pinterest is unbranded and is either an idea, product, or service which can link back to a website.
 And given the fact that pins are 100 times more spreadable than tweets, Pinterest is a great way to drive traffic towards your website and potentially increase sales.

 Inspiring ad formats that don’t interrupt the user’s search

 The easiest way for a brand to be present on the platform without creating content is via advertising.
 Over 90% of weekly active Pinners use Pinterest when it comes to making a purchase decision.
 So it makes sense that brands would want to be present and advertise on the platform.
 However, as a guiding principle, the platform recommends the following to companies: stop advertising, start inspiring.
 The fact that 75% of saved Pins come from businesses and that only 50% of users realize that they are seeing ads show that many brands are taking this advice to heart.

 Should you decide to advertise on Pinterest, keep in mind that ads should be visually integrated into people’s feed and the content placed in the correct context.
 Because ultimately decisions and potential purchases happen through pins.
 To make it easier for brands, Pinterest offers multiple ad formats: